rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

 ## Deploying the smart contracts

-As the smart contracts are ready, we can write the deplouyment script.
+As the smart contracts are ready, we can write the deployment script.
 We will create a new file in the `deploy` directory called `deploy.ts`.

 We will import `delay` from `hardhat-etherscan`, `Deployer` from `hardhat-zksync-deploy`, `HardhatRuntimeEnvironment` from `hardhat/types`, `run` from `hardhat`, `Album` and `Song` from `typechain-types`, `Wallet` and `utils` from `zksync-web3` and `ethers` from `ethers`.
 Additionally we will add the skeleton of the deployment function: